aaronkaka/commonjs-react-components/README.md

 Live reload is activated, so that any saved change to the watched source automatically reloads the browser page.

-### Feature Flag
+### Script Include

-The SCRIPTINCLUDE feature flag is used at build time to determine whether the component is a simple script include or brought in as an npm module.
-Either way, it must be addressed in the consumer webpack config:

-    var definePlugin = new webpack.DefinePlugin({
-        __SCRIPTINCLUDE__: JSON.stringify(JSON.parse(process.env.BUILD_SCRIPTINCLUDE || 'false'))
-    });

-In the case of a script include for _build/dist.card-component.js_, build the minified version (\*nix):
+In the case of a script include for _build/dist.card-component.js_, build the minified version:

-    > BUILD_SCRIPTINCLUDE=1 webpack -p
+    > webpack -p

+In the consuming app, event the scriptinclude:

+    document.body.dispatchEvent(
+        new CustomEvent('scriptinclude', {
+            detail: '.container'
+        })
+    );

 ### How do I require() it into my consuming application?